 •The Coordinating Committee for the Summit is composed of four experienced spoken word activists: Dwayne Morgan, Eddy DaOriginalOne, nth digri, and Motion.

-Northern Griots Network (NGN), an African-Canadian collective of spoken word poets and poetry presenters connecting culturally diverse spoken word poets nationally in accessing resources and information that can help develop their skills and careers internationally.
+Northern Griots Network (NGN), founded in 2003. an African-Canadian collective of spoken word poets and poetry presenters that connects culturally diverse spoken word artists and activists nationally across Canada and the Diaspora, through tours, workshops, events and international artist exchanges .